How is testicular cancer diagnosed?

 During a physical exam, the doctor will feel the testicles for swelling or tenderness and for the size and location of any lumps.
-The doctor will also examine your abdomen, lymph nodes, and other parts of your body carefully, looking for any signs the tumor has spread.
-Often the results of the exam are normal aside from the testicular abnormalities.
+The doctor will also examine your abdomen, lymph nodes, and other parts of your body carefully, looking for any possible signs of cancer spread.
+Often the results of the exam are normal aside from the testicles.

 Ultrasound of the testicles

 This is an easy test to have and it uses no radiation, which is why it is often used to look at developing fetuses.
-You simply lie on your back on a table and a technician moves the transducer along the skin of the scrotum.
+You simply lie on your back on a table as the technician moves the transducer along the skin of the scrotum.
 Usually, the skin is first lubricated with gel.

 Blood tests for tumor markers

 Some blood tests can help diagnose testicular tumors.
-Many testicular cancers secrete high levels of certain proteins, such as alpha-fetoprotein (AFP) and human chorionic gonadotropin (HCG).
-When these proteins (called tumor markers) are in the blood, it suggests that there is a testicular tumor.
-A tumor may also increase the levels of an enzyme called lactate dehydrogenase (LDH).
-However, LDH levels can also be increased in conditions other than cancer.
+Many testicular cancers make high levels of certain proteins called tumor markers, such as alpha-fetoprotein (AFP) and human chorionic gonadotropin (HCG).
+When these tumor markers are in the blood, it suggests that there is a testicular tumor.

+Rises in AFP or HCG can also help doctors tell which type of testicular cancer it might be.
 Non-seminomas often raise AFP and/or HCG levels.
 Pure seminomas occasionally raise HCG levels but never AFP levels, so any increase in AFP means that the tumor has a non-seminoma component.
 (Tumors can be mixed and have areas of seminoma and non-seminoma.)
-Sertoli and Leydig cell tumors do not produce these substances.
-The levels of these proteins may not be elevated if the tumor is small.
+Sertoli and Leydig cell tumors do not make these substances.
+These tumor marker levels may not be elevated if the tumor is small.

 Surgery to diagnose testicular cancer